-- (a) when reaching decisions on any matter have regard to any relevant advice provided to you by the authority's officers and in particular by the authority's Monitoring Officer and Section 151 Officer; and - (b) give reasons for all decisions in accordance with any statutory requirements and any reasonable additional requirements imposed by the authority

-8. You must not place yourself under any financial or other obligation to outside individuals or organisations that might seek to influence you in the performance of your official duties.
+- a) when reaching decisions on any matter have regard to any relevant advice provided to you by the authority's officers and in particular by the authority's Monitoring Officer and Section 151 Officer; and - b) give reasons for all decisions in accordance with any statutory requirements and any reasonable additional requirements imposed by the authority. - 8.
+You must not place yourself under any financial or other obligation to outside individuals or organisations that might seek to influence you in the performance of your official duties and must comply with the authority's guidance on gifts and hospitality (attached at Appendix 4).